medic/cht-docs/content/en/apps/reference/forms/contact.md

 Convert and build the contact forms into your application using the `convert-contact-forms` and `upload-contact-forms` actions in `medic-conf`.

-> `medic-conf --local convert-contact-forms upload-contact-form`
+> `medic-conf --local convert-contact-forms upload-contact-forms`